 For remote testing of websites, TecEd also offers intercept recruiting.
 This technique uses a popup to invite visitors to the website to participate in a usability test while the researcher stands by.
 Interested visitors immediately complete a screening questionnaire and, if qualified, are contacted by the researcher to join an online session.
 Intercept recruiting ensures that participants are personally motivated to use the website, in addition to meeting the other agreed-upon screening criteria.

-TecEd is committed to the rigor of our participant recruiting.
-We have recruited and interviewed, observed, or tested more than 7,000 top-quality participants in the last decade—for Fortune 500 companies, international organizations, and local businesses—and counting!
+TecEd is committed to the rigor of our participant recruiting for research projects we execute for you.
+We have recruited and interviewed, observed, or tested more than 7,000 top-quality participants in the last decade—for user research projects we have conducted for Fortune 500 companies, international organizations, and local businesses—and counting!